Horse mill

-A horse mill is a mill, sometimes used in conjunction with a watermill or windmill, that uses a horse engine as the power source.
+A horse mill (or in the UK commonly called a horse-gin - short for "engine") is a mill, sometimes used in conjunction with a watermill or windmill, that uses a horse engine as the power source.
 Any milling process can be powered in this way, but the most frequent use of animal power in horse mills was for grinding grain and pumping water.
 Other animal engines for powering mills are powered by dogs, donkeys, oxen or camels.
 Treadwheels are engines powered by humans.

 History

 Horse or donkey-powered stone mills at Pompeii.

 The donkey or horse-driven rotary mill was a 4th-century BC Carthaginian invention, with possible origins in Carthaginian Sardinia.
 Two Carthaginian animal-powered millstones built using red lava from Carthaginian-controlled Mulargia in Sardinia were found in a 375–350 BC shipwreck near Mallorca.
 The mill spread to Sicily, arriving in Italy in the 3rd century BC.
 The Carthaginians used hand-powered rotary mills as early as the 6th century BC, and the use of the rotary mill in Spanish lead and silver mines may have contributed to the rise of the larger, animal-powered mill.
 It freed the miller from most of the heavy burden of his task and greatly increased output through the superior stamina of horses and donkeys over humans.